Curycu/sql-quiz/quiz_2.md

 Please calculate daily promotion item count.

 1. Each promotion have start ~ end information at `Promotion` table.
-2. `Promotion` table's `promotion_id` is unique.
-3. For promotion <-> item mapping, you can refer `Promotion_Item`.
+2. For promotion <-> item mapping, you can refer `Promotion_Item`.
-4. `Calendar` table has every single days as a row.
+3. `Calendar` table has every single days as a row.
-5. Each columns of `Calendar` have date format strings as their value.
+4. Each columns of `Calendar` have date format strings as their value.